About this Career

 —James Bowen, Class of 2011 in Medical Biotechnology.

-James is spending much of his last semester at Upstate at his clinical placement site, Ortho Clinical Diagnostics in Rochester.
+James spent much of his last semester at Upstate at his clinical placement site, Ortho Clinical Diagnostics in Rochester, N.Y.

 Spend time with Medical Biotechnology students…